codehakase/studyLog/README.md

     git clone https://github.com/codehakase/studyLog.git //HTTPS

-* create a `.env` file from the `.env.example` and update the environment variable with your details:
+* Create a `.env` file from the `.env.example` and update the environment variable with your details:
     ```env
     DB_CONNECTION=YOUR_DATABASE_DB_CONNECTION
     DB_HOST=YOUR_DB_HOSST